microsoft/TypeScript-Handbook/pages/Advanced Types.md

 }
 ```

-Having to define a function to figure out if a type is a primitive is kind of a pain.
+However, having to define a function to figure out if a type is a primitive is kind of a pain.
 Luckily, you don't need to abstract `typeof x === "number"` into its own function because TypeScript will recognize it as a type guard on its own.
 That means we could just write them inline.